MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 Settings in an extension INF are applied after settings in a base INF.
 As a result, if an extension INF and a base INF specify the same setting, the version in the extension INF is applied.
 Similarly, if the base INF changes, the extension INF remains and is applied over the new base INF.

+It is helpful to include comments in the base INF describing which entries can be overridden, as well as applicable parameter value ranges and constraints.

 ## Specifying ExtensionId

 When you write an extension INF, you generate a special GUID called the **ExtensionId**, which is an entry in the INF's **\[Version\]** section.